 Tip: Accident insurance for road cyclists & mountain bikers

 Cycling in high Alpine terrain brings with it certain risks.
 For that reason, we recommend all cyclists take out voluntary accident insurance for their ride on the Grossglockner High Alpine Road.
-Information about insurance – which costs 4 Euros for one day – is available at the pay point in Fusch/Ferleiten.
+Information about insurance – which costs 4 Euro for one day – is available at the pay point in Fusch/Ferleiten.
 Protection starts upon purchase of the insurance and ends when you exit the road that same day; with the latest time being when the road is closed for the night.

 Scope of service